-The Examiner took part in the hearing on the Sale Motion.
+The Examiner attended the hearing on the Sale Motion and his first report was introduced in that hearing.

 In the Final Report, the Examiner noted that R&W had at least twice improved its offer to purchase the Debtors' Assets and that the revised terms of the contemplated sale to R&W made R&W's offer superior to the non-conforming offer of Clean Sands.
-The Examiner also found that the Debtors had reasonably accounted for the sales of tar sands for the period from January 1, 2010, through the Petition Date (August 22, 2011) and that Tar Sands Holdings, LLC has properly utilized the proceeds of the sale tar sands while it held title to the Debtors' tar sands Assets.
+The Examiner also found that the Debtors had reasonably accounted for the sales of tar sands for the period from January 1, 2010, through the Petition Date (August 22, 2011) and that TSH has properly utilized the proceeds of the sale tar sands while it held title to the Debtors' tar sands Assets.
 Finally, the Examiner found that he did not believe that cause existed for the appointment of a trustee in the Debtors' cases.